lino-framework/book/docs/admin/getlino.rst

         If this is empty and a site requests a development version, this will be stored in a directory below the virtualenv dir.

+    .. option:: --projects-root

+        The root directory for sites on this server.

     .. option:: --webdav